MrDmitry/aidenhale.dev/web/data/work/automation/README.md

 "input-output-goal" trifecta.

 Having the "input-output-goal" framing improved the communications dramatically.
 A lot is said about "shared vocabularies" between stakeholders, but I was an outsider in the project.

-Asking the opinionated stakeholders about the nature of their requests, pushing back on the _"just do the same thing they did for their project"_ and ensuring a common understanding of what we're trying to achieve for _our project_ made it possible to **avoid mistakes**.
-It's a common pitfall to jump to known solutions, but you have to make sure that those solutions actually reflect **your problem**. _The other project_ had their own challenges and limitations, _our project_ was greenfield and did not inherit those either challenges or limitations, but instead we had our own.
+I asked the opinionated stakeholders about the nature of their requests, I pushed back on the _"just do the same thing they did for their project"_.
+This ensured that there was a common understanding of what we're trying to achieve for _our project_, it allowed us to **avoid mistakes**.
+It's a common pitfall to jump to known solutions, but you have to make sure that those solutions actually reflect **your problem**. _The other project_ had their own challenges and limitations, _our project_ was greenfield and did not inherit either challenges or limitations, but instead we had our own.

 I iterated on the design twice to ensure it accounted for extending the CI system with new "kinds of requests".
 We also iterated on the implementation several times, mostly to get rid of the over-abstracted pipelines and hone in on the actual requests and goals.

+I learned a lot in a new area and was very happy with the end result.